What Happens If an Accounting Firm Does Not Comply with AML/CTF Obligations

 ---

-Key dates for accounting firms - 31 March 2026: Enrolment opens for newly regulated tranche 2 entities. - 1 July 2026: Obligations start for tranche 2 designated services, including certain accounting services. - 29 July 2026: If you provide tranche 2 designated services that start on 1 July 2026, you must be enrolled by this date.
+Key dates for accounting firms - 31 March 2026: Enrolment opens for newly regulated tranche 2 entities. - 1 July 2026: Obligations start for tranche 2 designated services, including certain accounting services. - 29 July 2026: If you provide tranche 2 designated services that start on 1 July 2026, you must ensure your business is enrolled by this date. - 29 July 2026: Deadline for newly regulated tranche 2 entities to notify AUSTRAC of their AML and CTF compliance officer.

 By 1 July 2026, AUSTRAC expects newly regulated entities to have an AML and CTF program, an AML and CTF compliance officer, staff training completed, and to be ready to engage with customers and report suspicious matters.